alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 #### Using GNU Arm Embedded toolchain

-On Linux, if using `Arm GNU embedded toolchain`, execute the following command to build the application to run on the Arm® *Ethos™-U55* NPU when providing only the mandatory arguments for CMake configuration:
+On Linux, if using `Arm GNU embedded toolchain`, execute the following command to build the application to run on the Arm® *Ethos™-U* NPU when providing only the mandatory arguments for CMake configuration:

 ```commandline
 cmake ../